AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Related Work

 \subsection{Implicit Compression}

-Implicit neural representations (INRs) have emerged as a potent solution to the generalization challenge.
-This paradigm involves overfitting a coordinate-based network, typically a Multi-Layer Perceptron (MLP), to a single data instance~\cite{dupont2021coin,zhang2024gaussianimage,dupont2022coin++,chen2021nerv,inr-pcc,xue2024neri,van2021overfitting,mao2023last,zhang2025efficient}.
-The optimized network weights themselves form the compressed representation.
-While this per-instance optimization grants excellent generalization, it is hampered by critical drawbacks: the encoding process is computationally prohibitive as it equates to full network training, and the fitting procedure is lossy.
+Implicit neural representations (INRs) offer strong generalization by overfitting a coordinate-based network (e.g., an MLP) to a single data instance, using the optimized weights as the compressed representation~\cite{dupont2021coin,zhang2024gaussianimage,dupont2022coin++,chen2021nerv,inr-pcc,xue2024neri,van2021overfitting,mao2023last,zhang2025efficient}.
+However, this per-instance optimization is prohibitively slow, as it requires full network training, and the process is often lossy.

 Some works have sought to mitigate these issues.
-For instance, LINR-PCGC~\cite{huang2025linr} introduced implicit representations into lossless compression by fine-tuning a network with shared weights across multiple frames.
-However, this approach still requires tuning the entire network and is limited to multi-frame scenarios.
-In the domains of image and video compression~\cite{lv2023dynamic,tsubota2023universal,oh2024parameter}, parameter-efficient fine-tuning (PEFT) ~\cite{wang2020k,hu2022lora} techniques, such as adapters, have shown success in achieving strong generalization by adapting pre-trained models.
-Yet, such a hybrid paradigm, combining the strengths of explicit priors and implicit adaptation, remains unexplored in point cloud compression.
-Furthermore, the highly irregular distribution of point clouds necessitates a tailored investigation into how these explicit-implicit models can be effectively designed.
+For instance, while LINR-PCGC~\cite{huang2025linr} achieves lossless compression by overfitting a base model, it requires full network tuning and is limited to multi-frame scenarios due to the impractical storage overhead of per-frame weights.
+In image and video compression, recent works~\cite{lv2023dynamic,tsubota2023universal,oh2024parameter} have employed parameter-efficient fine-tuning (PEFT) techniques~\cite{wang2020k,hu2022lora} to adaptively fine-tune pre-trained models.
+This hybrid paradigm, which synergizes the robust priors of a pre-trained model with the flexibility of implicit, per-instance adaptation, remains unexplored in point cloud compression.
+The highly irregular structure of point clouds further necessitates a dedicated investigation into designing an effective explicit-implicit model tailored for this domain.